MileHacker Logo

 Inverness & Loch Ness Day Trip

-Day 6 (Inverness & Loch Ness): Take a day trip to Inverness, the Highland capital.
+Day 6 (Inverness & Loch Ness): Take an excursion to Inverness, the Highland capital.
 Visit Culloden Battlefield, a site of significant Scottish history.
 Then, experience the mystery of Loch Ness with a cruise and a visit to Urquhart Castle.

 Additional Ideas for Extended Stays